Kilimanjaro Machame Route

 Distance: 9.1km; Altitude Gained: 1473m

-It’s just a couple of hours further now from the campsite to Mweka Gate (1633m), where those who made it to the summit or Stella Point will collect their certificates.
-A car will be waiting to take you back to your hotel, and a land of warm showers and cold beers.
-Your trek is at an end.
+It’s just a couple of hours further now from the campsite to Mweka Gate (1633m).
+At the gate, those who made it to the summit or Stella Point will collect their certificates.
+A car will be waiting to take us back to your hotel – a land of warm showers and cold beers.
+Our trek is at an end.